 - Your synthetic token's price identifier and collateral currency on CryptoWatch.
 Here is an example for the ETH/BTC price identifier and for the BTC/USD collateral price.
 This method is usually available when your price identifier is composed of a widely used cryptopair.

 The final step required to be added to developer mining rewards is to alert a member of the UMA core team of your successful deployment.
-After deploying your contract and deploying your liquidation and dispute bots, you will need to provide the following information to start receiving rewards.
+To do this, fill out the google form here.

 - Your price identifier must have a working price feed that has been added to the UMA price feed directory.